thecartercenter/nemo/docs/readthedocs/content/getstarted/getstarted.md

 4. The current version number of ELMO being used.
 5. The About ELMO icon.
 Click this to go to getelmo.org.

-> Note: ELMO online languages are slowly being built and increasing through volunteer efforts.
+> _**Note**: ELMO online languages are slowly being built and increasing through volunteer efforts.
 Although the languages available of these are limited, ELMO is multilingual ready (ISO 639-2 standard) for questions and forms.
-The list of available languages is [here](https://www.loc.gov/standards/iso639-2/php/code_list.php).
+The list of available languages is [here](https://www.loc.gov/standards/iso639-2/php/code_list.php)._

-### 1.5\.
+#### 1.5\.
 Viewing the Dashboard

 ![ELMO-101-dashboard](ELMO-101-dashboard.png)